 The cheeriest of the flowers!
 This shorter, annual sunflower grows to about 1.2m and produces golden-yellow flowers with yellow centres.
 It is ideally suited for cutting and to exposed garden beds.
 Quick to germinate and reasonably hardy, it is a treat for children to grow.
 These spectacular plants need fertile, warm soil, all day sun & plenty of water.
 40 seeds.

 Short in stature with a big head and cheerful disposition.
-This Halfling variety grows to about 1.2 m and has a flower head a tad smaller than the Giant Russian.
+This Halfling variety grows to about 1.2 m and has a central flower head a tad smaller than the Giant Russian and some side shoots with smaller flowering heads.
 Strong and sturdy they are a great option for windy positions and much earlier flowering than the taller varieties.
 The seeds and petals are edible.
 Produces a large amount of seed to feed middle earth folk or chooks.
 20 seeds.

 This cheerful yellow, fuzzy faced sunflower is a favourite.
 The double flower is packed with full, long petals and provides a striking sight.
 Loves full sun.
 Keep it happy with water and compost to reach its full fuzziness.
 Can also be used as a cut flower.
 Quick to germinate, fast to grow, hardy and fun to look at make these an ideal plant for kids to grow.
 The seeds and petals are edible.
 12 seeds.